and the earth is flat.

-That is the provocative and hopeful
+That is the provocative

-order to survive: "For instance,
+created tumours in order to survive: "For instance,

-too much sugar in the cells causes blindness - as is the case with
+too much sugar in the cells causes blindness - as is

-surprised that they have a tumour.
+very surprised that they have a tumour.
 They’ve been

 healthy for years, never had a fever, never needed a

 doctor and now suddenly they have a tumour.
 Where

 did it come from?
 The tumour was helping them stay

 healthy, until one day everything fell apart."